lestrrat-go/contributions/Reviews.md

 explain why the inconsistency needs to be introduced.

-If and when inconsistency is pointed out, you should generally accept the changesuch that it's more consitent with the rest of the code.
+If and when inconsistency is pointed out, you should generally accept the change such that it's more consitent with the rest of the code.

-Tip: it's generally more acceptable to be inconsistent in implementation details than the API design/usage.
+Tip: it's generally more acceptable to be inconsistent in _implementation_ details than the _API_ design/usage.

 ## Reviewees: Accept verification requests